Pulmonary veno-occlusive disease

 Toggle: English / Spanish

-Pulmonary veno-occlusive disease is an extremely rare form of high blood pressure in the lung arteries.
+Pulmonary veno-occlusive disease (PVOD) is a very rare disease.
+It leads to high blood pressure in the lung arteries (pulmonary hypertension).

 Pulmonary vaso-occlusive disease

-In most cases, the cause of pulmonary veno-occlusive disease is unknown.
-The high blood pressure occurs in the pulmonary arteries, which are the lung arteries directly connected to the right side of the heart.
+In most cases, the cause of PVOD is unknown.
+The high blood pressure occurs in the pulmonary arteries.
+These lung arteries are directly connected to the right side of the heart.

 The disorder is most common among children and young adults.
-As the disease gets worse, it causes narrowed pulmonary veins, pulmonary artery hypertension, and congestion and swelling of the lungs.
+As the disease gets worse, it causes:

 The exam may reveal: